Meta-Drive-Lab/Cog_Dec_Mak/README.md

 After tesing, standard evaluation metrics relevant to our paper such as the cummulated harm from 2000 benchmark scenarios can be seen within the results (`results/eval/harm.json`).

-## Acknowledgement

-We would like to thank the planner provided in the paper '[An ethical trajectory planning algorithm for autonomous vehicles](https://doi.org/10.1038/s42256-022-00607-z)', a brilliant study that provides a benchmark for the ethical issue of different road users.
-Based on their benchmark and provided planner, we test our bio-plausible scheme for decision making.